 Digital tools make sales analysis easier

-Unlike traditional marketing, we usually only evaluate results by comparing costs with business profits.
-Digital marketing helps solve many more problems (how long it takes customers to decide to buy, measuring satisfaction through product reviews, etc.)
+Unlike traditional marketing, we usually only evaluate results by comparing costs with the returned business profit.
+Digital marketing helps solve many more problems than that (how long it takes for customers to decide to click buy, measuring satisfaction levels through product reviews, etc.)

 Step 10: Set a timeline